Inverloch (webcomic): Reception

 In a review of the first Inverloch volume, IGN's A.E.
-Sparrow stated that Inverloch is "a great story that I'm sure I'll be reading and re-reading for some time, both online and in print," rating the book a "must have".Inverloch has been nominated for a large number of Web Cartoonist's Choice Awards, winning three awards.
+Sparrow stated that Inverloch is "a great story that I'm sure I'll be reading and re-reading for some time, both online and in print," rating the book a "must have".Inverloch has been nominated for a large number of Web Cartoonists' Choice Awards, winning three awards.
 In 2005, Inverloch won the "Outstanding Fantasy Comic" category, tying with The Order of the Stick.
 In 2006, Inverloch was nominated in twelve categories, winning the "Outstanding Long Form Comic" award.
 In 2007, Inverloch tied with Gunnerkrigg Court, winning in the "Outstanding Environment Design" category.